-Apple claims that Samsung Galaxy S 4 and Google Now infringe its patents in new court filingAlex Wagner - Deputy Managing Editor, News Desk
+Apple claims that Samsung Galaxy S 4 and Google Now infringe its patents in new court filingAlex Wagner - Editorial Director of News and Content

 A week after Apple revealed that it would like to add the Galaxy S 4 to one of its patent infringement lawsuits against Samsung, the Cupertino firm has officially filed a motion for its request.
 In its filing, which has been shared by FOSS Patents, Apple says that it obtained an AT&T-branded Galaxy S 4 on April 27 and began examining the device for any possible infringement.
 The company says that its analysis found that the Galaxy S 4 infringes upon five of its patents, adding that its examinations of the Sprint and T-Mobile Galaxy S 4 variants showed the same instances of infringement.
 Apple also plans to analyze the Verizon Galaxy S 4 when it launches on May 23.

 As I mentioned before, Apple and Samsung have been going back and forth in adding one another's flagship devices to their lawsuits as the hardware is released, and so it's no surprise to see Apple requesting that the Galaxy S 4 be added to this case.
 Apple claims that the Galaxy S 4 infringes its patents in much the same way that the other products it's targeting in this suit do.
 Speaking of other products, Apple has said that it plans to remove one Samsung product from its list of 22 in the suit in order to add the Galaxy S 4, but it's not known which device Apple will strike.